Site logo

 13) Presentation format

-If you want all your presentations to follow the same format, then you should create a company slideshow template and link to this in your style guide.
+If you want all your presentations to follow the same format, create a company slideshow template and include a link in your style guide.

-Now that you know how to make a style guide, it’s important to understand how to use it for maximum impact.
+Now that you know how to make an affiliate marketing style guide, it’s essential to understand how to use it for maximum impact.

-While creating your style guide, it’s important to include illustrations that define how content creators should create content that aligns with each of the standards you’ve set out.
-Additionally, you should also include examples of what not to do so that people understand what kind of content goes against your standards.
+While creating your style guide, it’s crucial to include illustrations that define how affiliate marketers should create content that aligns with each of the standards you’ve set.
+You should also include examples of what not to do so that people understand what kind of content goes against your standards.

-Just as it’s important to include examples of both acceptable and unacceptable content, you should also ensure you develop guidelines for content across different platforms.
-While your content should be as cohesive as possible, it’s also important to define how this content should look on your social media channels as opposed to your blog, for example.
-When you’re thinking about your social media channels, it’s also important to create different guidelines for different channels.
+Just as it’s essential to include examples of acceptable and unacceptable affiliate marketing content, you should also ensure that you develop guidelines for content across different platforms.
+While your content should be as cohesive as possible, it’s also essential to define how this content should look on your social media channels as opposed to your blog, for example.
+Creating different guidelines for different channels is vital when thinking about your social media channels.

-Many people make the mistake of assuming that the marketing department alone should be involved in not only creating but also using the style guide.
-On the contrary, once you’ve developed a style guide, it’s important to distribute it widely within your company.
+Many people make the mistake of assuming that the marketing department alone should be involved in creating and using the style guide.
+On the contrary, once you’ve developed an affiliate marketing style guide, it’s essential to distribute it widely within your company.

-A style guide can come in handy in any department that contains content creators.
-Beyond that, it can be useful to anyone working within your brand.
+An affiliate marketing style guide can be practical in any department containing content creators and helpful to anyone working within your brand.
 For this reason, you should not restrict the use of your style guide to specific people.
-In fact, everyone in your organization should have access to this guide and be encouraged to refer to it often.
+Everyone in your organization should have access to this guide and be encouraged to refer to it often.

-Let’s assume, for example, you are hosting an event and you send one of your employees to pick out decorations for the event.
-If this employee didn’t know your brand colours, they would most likely pick random colours which don’t align with your brand at all.
-However, with a style guide, this process would go a lot more smoothly and you would get the kind of decor you want on the first try.
+Let’s assume, for example, you are hosting an event and sending one of your employees to pick out decorations.
+If this employee didn’t know your brand colors, they would most likely pick random colors that don’t align with your brand.
+However, with a style guide, this process would go a lot more smoothly, and you would get the kind of decor you want on the first try.

-What better way is there to learn to make a style guide than to look at brands that have good style guides?
-We’ve chosen these brands because not only have they developed great style guides, but they also have perfect illustrations of the principles we’ve highlighted above.
+What better way to learn to create an affiliate marketing style guide than to look at brands with good style guides?
+We’ve chosen these brands because they have developed excellent style guides and perfectly illustrate the principles we’ve highlighted above.

 a) Netflix